 You have to respond to an RFP or other type of bid request.
 It’s not always enjoyable but it’s easier when you have a solid, strong chance of being selected.
-What can you do to not just respond…but to WIN?
+Ensure you are not just responding to RFPs, but learning how to write a winning bid!

 Almost anyone can respond to an RFP but not everyone can respond with a bid that gets chosen as the WINNER.